bootdotdev/blog/content/golang/running-go-in-the-browser-wasm-web-workers.md

 We've recently made big changes to how we execute Go in the browser on [boot.dev](https://www.boot.dev/) and want to explain the enhancements.
 Web Workers are the reason we've been able to solve some of the serious browser-related coding problems that were holding us back.
 Consider this article a sequel to [Running Go in the Browser with Web Assembly](/golang/running-go-in-the-browser-with-web-assembly-wasm/).

-While publishing our latest course, [Learn Algorithms](https://www.boot.dev/courses/learn-algorithms-python), we needed a way to print console output while code is still executing.
+While publishing our latest course, [Data Structures and Algorithms](https://www.boot.dev/courses/learn-data-structures-and-algorithms-python), we needed a way to print console output while code is still executing.
 We ran into a problem when running computationally expensive algorithms in the browser; the browser gets so bogged down that it can't render new lines of output.
 We decided to implement web workers, and they solved the problem handily.

 ## The Problem